 Collection of T Cells: The journey starts with the collection of T cells, a type of white blood cell and a critical component of the immune system, from the patient's blood.
 This process is similar to donating blood and is the first step in customizing the treatment for each individual.

-Modification of T Cells: Once collected, these T cells undergo a transformation in the laboratory.
+Modification of T Cells: Once collected, these T cells transform the laboratory.
 Scientists modify them to enhance their ability to recognize and fight cancer cells.
 This stage is crucial, as it involves the incorporation of new genetic material into the T cells, programming them to target the cancer more effectively.

 Reinfusion: After modification, these supercharged T cells are reinfused into the patient's body.
 This is a pivotal moment in the treatment process, as these enhanced cells begin their work to identify and destroy cancer cells.
 The reinfusion process is typically straightforward and completed within a few hours.